lsu-ddem/intro-to-esports/content/6-Journalism/1_Lesson_1/_index.en.md

 	-   social equality

--   Yet an unquestioning adherence to policies based on these principles might not always be the best thing
+-   Yet an unquestioning adherence to policies based on these principles might not always be the best thing:

 	-   Is democracy, for example, the best form of government for all people in all places at all times?